novaksolutions/infusionsoft-one-click-upsell/readme.txt

 = 2.2.4 =
 * Added !important to width/height CSS to fix problem with some themes.
+* Now allows you to use input type of submit or button.

 = 2.2.3 =
 * Fixed improper use of is_plugin_active